mattwondra/console.loggins/README.md

 Let's say “modern browsers” and hope that covers it?

 __How big is console.loggins gzipped?__
-I don't know!
+Who cares?
 Come on people, it's a joke.

-__Why then?__
-It made me giggle.

 ## Enjoy console.loggins?

-Why not drop me a line [@mattwondra](https://twitter.com/mattwondra) so I can feel better that this novelty JS library wasn't a _complete_ waste of my time.
+Why not drop me a line [@mattwondra](https://twitter.com/mattwondra) so I can help myself believe that this novelty JavaScript plugin wasn't a _complete_ waste of my time.